opencomputeproject/OCP-OPF-Backend/README.md

 ## client setup

-On any supported clients (currently HPE Proliant Gen11 machines and initial Gen12 DL320/DL340) setup the u-boot environment to boot from the bananapi-r4 by connecting the iLO ethernet adatper to it and set these environment variables
+On any supported clients (currently HPE Proliant Gen11 machines and initial Gen12 DL320/DL340) setup the u-boot environment to boot from the bananapi-r4 by connecting the iLO ethernet adapter to it and set these environment variables

 - setenv loadaddr 0x50000000
 - setenv vlan 100